 A carbuncle is an infection of the skin that may be filled with pus.
-The infection usually occurs deep within your skin and involves your hair follicles.
-It is also called a staph skin infection.
+The infection usually occurs deep within your skin and involves the hair follicles.
+It’s also called a staph skin infection.

 Carbunculosis is the name given to more than one carbuncle.
 This condition can cause permanent skin scarring.
 It can easily infect other parts of your body and other people.

-A carbuncle usually develops when Staphylococcus aureus (staph) bacteria enter your hair follicles.
+A carbuncle usually develops when Staphylococcus aureus bacteria enter your hair follicles.
+This bacteria is also referred to as “staph.”
 Scrapes and other broken skin make it easy for bacteria to enter your body and cause an infection.
-This can result in a number of fluid- and pus-filled boils containing dead tissue.
+This can result in a number of boils filled with fluid and pus that contain dead tissue.

-The moist parts of your body are particularly susceptible.
-Bacteria thrive in these areas—particularly in the nose, mouth, groin, thighs, and armpits.
+The moist parts of your body are particularly susceptible to this infection because bacteria thrive in these areas.
+This is especially the case in the:

 Being in close contact with someone who has a carbuncle increases your chances of developing one.
 The following factors also increase the risk of developing a carbuncle: